Tudor Hall, Banbury, North Oxon

 TUDOR HALL, BANBURY

-Like many public schools, there’s a beautiful centuries-old main building with modern additions all around it, plus in this case 46 acres of grounds with a direct cross-field route to former Muddy Award-winning café Baker Girl.
+Like many public schools, there’s a beautiful centuries-old main building with modern additions all around it, plus in this case 46 acres of grounds with a direct cross-field route to Wykham Park Farm (amazing farmshop goodies there btw though the fabulous Baker Girl cafe has just closed and moved up the road to Great Tew).

-Academic results: It’s hard to compare school to school sometimes as they all have a more attractive way of working their results but 88% A*to B is good in anyone’s book for GSCE and 83% A* to B for A levels isn’t too shabby either.
-The school is very proud of its Value Added scores – in the top 5% in the country, as well as its rising status in The Sunday Times Schools Guide – now ranked 106 out of the top 424 independent secondary schools in the UK, up from 140 last year.
+It’s hard to compare school to school sometimes as they all have a more attractive way of working their results but 61% A* to A (100% A* to C) is good in anyone’s book for GSCE and 78% A* to B for A levels isn’t too shabby either.

-What else?
 The girls are encouraged – strongly – to step back from over-focusing on pure academics to forge interests in sport, music, anything extra-curricular.
 The teachers have made it clear here that girls have to offer more than brains and academic results to compete for places at university and in the workplace.
-Practical, realistic and healthy – big Muddy ticks.
+With the trend towards anxiety in teens, that’s good to hear.

 I went around different boarding houses, some swisher than others.
 The truth is boarding houses in most schools are the same – high street sofas and large TVs and table football in the communal areas, oak veneer bunkbeds in the rooms.
 House competitions and a buddying system encourages integration between the years.
 I had lunch with several boarding mistresses who seemed lovely and did get the sense that they were massively fond of the children and the kids were well-looked after.
 Day girls can also sleep over if there happen to be spare beds.